bongnv/bongnv.com/docs/posts/2026-03-27-guardrails-for-coding-agents.md

 * [ArchUnit Getting Started](https://www.archunit.org/getting-started)
 * [pre-commit](https://pre-commit.com/)

----

-_This post was written with AI assistance.
-The ideas and opinions are my own._
+> Disclosure: This post was written with AI assistance.
+The ideas and opinions are my own.